AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="au_statements_that_include_duration"></a>
 #### 9.5.4.1 AU statements that include duration
 ##### Terminated Statement
 The AU MUST include the "duration" property in "Terminated" statements.
 The AU SHOULD calculate duration for Terminated statements as the time difference between the "Initialized" statement and the "Terminated" statement.
-The AU may use other methods to calculate the duration based on criteria determined by the AU.
+The AU MAY use other methods to calculate the duration based on criteria determined by the AU.
 ##### Completed Statement
 The AU MUST include the "duration" property in "Completed" statements.
 The AU SHOULD calculate duration as the time spent by the learner to achieve completion status.
 ##### Passed Statement